-In general, the SERP, together with separate agreements with participating executives, provides that Glacier will credit each participating executive's account, on an annual basis, with an amount equal to employer contributions that otherwise would have been allocated to the executive's account under the tax-qualified plans were it not for limits imposed by the Internal Revenue Code on participation in the Deferred Plan.
+In general, the SERP, together with separate agreements with participating executives, provides that Glacier will credit each participating executive's account, on an annual basis, with an amount equal to employer contributions that otherwise would have been allocated to the executive's account under the taxqualified plans were it not for limits imposed by the Internal Revenue Code on participation in the Deferred Plan.
 Payments under the SERP are payable in a lump sum (with respect to Messrs.
 Copher and Chery) or in five annual installments (with respect to Mr. Chesler).
-Amounts credited to the executive's account will be paid to him on, or beginning on, the first day of the first month immediately following the month upon a payment trigger event, including (i) separation from service; (ii) attainment of age 65; (iii) any of the first five anniversary dates following his separation from service; or (iv) any of the first five anniversary dates following his attainment of age 65.
+Amounts credited to the executive's account will be paid to him on, or beginning on, the first day of the first month immediately following the month upon a payment trigger event, including (i) separation from service; (ii) attainment of age 65; (iii) any of the first five anniversary dates following his separation from service; or (iv) any of the first five anniversary dates following his separation from service; or (iv) any of the first five anniversary dates following his separation from service; or (iv) any of the first five anniversary dates following his attainment of age 65.
 In the event of a change in control, the amounts in the individual SERP accounts will be deposited into a trust, and the Company will continue to be obligated to provide for the benefits under the SERP.
 In the event the executive is terminated for cause (as defined in the SERP agreement), no benefits will be payable to the executive under the SERP, and all obligations of the Company with respect to the executive's SERP will cease.
 Information regarding benefits payable under the SERP is included in the following table.